medvir/VirMet/docs/installation.md

 The classic `python setup.py install` should work, provided the user has the necessary permission.

-VirMet relies on a number of third-party tools used to access databases, trim, convert, filter and map reads.
+VirMet relies on a number of third-party tools used to access databases, trim, convert, filter and map reads: these must be installed by the user.

+Alternatively, we provide a [docker](http://docker.com) image with everything installed, see instructions for [dockerised VirMet](dockerised.md).

-The tools VirMet dependends on are:
+The tools VirMet depends on are:

 - bwa
 - samtools 1.3